-During the new millennium, neither Madonna's career nor her command over media attention showed much sign of flagging.
+During the new millennium, neither Madonna's career nor her popularity showed much sign of flagging.
 In 2000 Madonna set up home in London with a new partner, the actor and director Guy Ritchie.
 In August, shortly before her 42nd birthday, Madonna gave birth to her second child, Rocco.
 In the following month, her new album, Music, was released.
 The album was an immediate hit, topping the album charts within two weeks.
 In October, the Music single from the album became her 12th number one single in the US.
 On December 22, Madonna and Ritchie were married at Dornoch Castle in Scotland.

-After an eight-year lapse, 2001 marked Madonna's return to concert touring.
+After an 8-year lapse, 2001 marked Madonna's return to concert touring.
 The "Drowned World" tour opened in Europe with shows in Barcelona and Milan followed by a run of shows at London's Earls Court before moving on to its US leg.
-The "Re-invention" tour of 2004 and "Confessions" tour of 2006 were similar successes.
-The "Confessions" tour grossed \$195 million - more than for any other concert tour by a female artist.
-Observations of Madonna's audiences for her shows confirmed her ability to recruit whole new generations of fans, many of whom had not been born when she recorded her debut album.
+Like prior Madonna concert tours, the show was a sophisticated and meticulously planned multimedia event embracing music, light, video projection, elaborate dance scenes, and pure theater - including Madonna riding a mechanical bull.
+Observations of